 Arizona Airports Association

-The Board of Directors consists of the President, 1st Vice-President, 2nd Vice President, Administrative Director, Immediate Past-President, four (4) Executive Directors, an Associate Director, and a Corporate Director.
+The Board of Directors consists of the President, 1st Vice-President, 2nd Vice President, Administrative Director, Immediate Past-President, four (4) Executive Directors, two (2) Associate Directors, and a Corporate Director.
 The Board of Directors shall establish policy for the Association.
 The Board shall monitor the activities of the President and advise him/her in the performance of his/her duties.
 The Board of Directors is empowered to make any decision and to take any action on behalf of AzAA, which appears too urgent to await a meeting of the general membership.
 The Board shall act as the contracting authority for those matters concerning the operation, development and growth of the Association and the well being of the membership.

 To view the current AzAA Board of Directors Operating Procedures & Guidelines document, please click here.

 Sarah Demory, A.A.E., ACE is the Assistant Aviation Director for the City of Phoenix Aviation Department leading the Airport Operations, Aviation Facilities and Services, Public Safety and Security programs as well as the teams at Phoenix Goodyear and Deer Valley Airports.
 Previously, she was the Airport Deputy Director for Operations and Security at the Boise, Idaho Airport leading the Airport Operations, Airfield Maintenance, Custodial and Technology teams.
 Prior to her role in Boise, Demory held numerous progressively responsible positions in Airport Operations at Seattle-Tacoma International Airport.
 Sarah also has experience working at Omaha's Eppley Airfield as well as Minneapolis St. Paul International Airport.